umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Restoring-Content/index.md

 This will restore **all** content nodes, and any media dependencies.
 :::

-1. When your site is done spinning up, click the green *Restore* button - this will restore all content and media!
+1. When your site is done spinning up, click the green *Restore* button - this will restore all content and media.
 2. Wait till the process completes - this might take a while, depending on the amount of content and media you have on your Umbraco site.
-3. When it's complete select *Open Umbraco* to go to the backoffice
+3. When it's complete select *Open Umbraco* to go to the backoffice.
-4. You will now see all your content and media in the Umbraco backoffice
+4. You will now see all your content and media in the Umbraco backoffice.

 ![Restore from start-up](images/Normal-Restore.gif)

 ### Restore everything through the Umbraco backoffice

-The second option for restoring your content and media is found in the Umbraco backoffice
+The second option for restoring your content and media is found in the Umbraco backoffice.

-1. Go to the Umbraco backoffice on the environment you want to restore content and media to
+1. Go to the Umbraco backoffice on the environment you want to restore content and media to.
-2. Click the three dots an select *Do something else*, or *Right-click* the Content Tree
+2. Click the three dots an select *Do something else*, or *Right-click* the Content Tree.
-3. Choose *Restore* from the menu
+3. Choose *Restore* from the menu.
-4. You will now have the option to restore content from any environment that's *to the right of* the current environment in the deployment workflow
+4. You will now have the option to restore content from any environment that's *to the right of* the current environment in the deployment workflow.
-5. To ensure the restore will succeed, [make sure that your environments have the same meta data and structure files](../Deploying-Changes)
+5. To ensure the restore will succeed, [make sure that your environments have the same meta data and structure files](../Deploying-Changes).
-6. Click *Restore from ..* and wait till the process completes - this might take a while, depending on the amount of content and media you have on your project
+6. Click *Restore from ..* and wait till the process completes - this might take a while, depending on the amount of content and media you have on your project.
-7. When it's done, *right-click* the Content tree again and choose *Reload* to see your content in the tree
+7. When it's done, *right-click* the Content tree again and choose *Reload* to see your content in the tree.

 :::note
 If any of your content nodes depends on media items, these will also be restored in the process.

 To see the media, go to the Media section and *reload* the tree.
 :::

 <!--Video needs updating to be not cloud specific
 <iframe width="800" height="450" src="https://www.youtube.com/embed/WGTU8DF8PEk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>-->